ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 I am trying make these values my second nature by forming habits.
 The ideal goal is identity level change [^4] but it will take time which is why I haven't published my post on it.
 You can read the draft version though: [My core habits](/core-habits).

+Edit Jan 6 2022: Maybe Team Work is a my new core value.

 [^1]: Jordan B Peterson
 [^2]: Naval Ravikant
 [^3]: The phrase "Courage is calling" is from Ryan Holiday's book of the same name.